 ReLeCoFa - Regional Learning Communities and Facilitators

-The partnership includes 5 partners from 4 European countries (Portugal, Austria, Sweden and Italy).
-The target group are teachers and their reference system.
+The partnership includes 4 partners from 3 European countries (Portugal, Austria, Sweden).
+The target groups are teachers and their reference system.
 The aim is to indirectly support the work of teachers and to facilitate the planning, implementation and follow-up of their classes focusing on the principles of cooperation and exchange.
-Through networking, but also by pointing out possibilities for connection, teachers should no longer feel alone, but embedded in a professional system that also brings them more self-confidence and self-efficacy.
+Through networking, but also by pointing out possibilities for connection, teachers should no longer feel alone but be embedded in a professional system that also brings them more self-confidence and self-efficacy.

 Type: KA201 - Strategic Partnerships for school education